muammar/muammar.github.io.old/content/home/experience.md

     date_start: '2020-11-30'
     date_end: ''
     description: |2-
       Responsibilities include:

-        * Reporting to the lead for Predictive Drug Substance Research, scenarios will involve a range of datasets and learning objectives, including for example drug discovery, structural biology, multi-modal modeling and prediction for chemical and biological datasets.
+      * Reporting to the lead for Predictive Drug Substance Research, scenarios will involve a range of datasets and learning objectives, including drug discovery, structural biology, multi-modal modeling, and prediction for chemical and biological datasets.
-        * Formulation and implementation of predictive modeling and machine learning solutions for the optimization of chemical structures and properties.
+      * Formulation and implementation of predictive modeling and machine learning solutions for optimizing chemical structures and properties.
       * Application of cutting-edge machine learning (deep learning) approaches to structural biology and molecular interaction challenges.
       * Design and generation of integrated chemical and biological data assets for predictive research in partnership with internal and external collaborators.
       * Work alongside experts in familiar applications of machine learning in the biotechnology domain, including:

         1. Collaboration to develop human-in-the-loop systems to capture and operationalize machine learning datasets and algorithms used by BMS scientists.
         2. Application of supervised, self-supervised, semi-supervised deep learning methods to derive robust generalizable and reusable representations for chemical and biological assay data.
-          3. Design of multi-task, multi-modal and generative neural network learning approaches to tackle real-world drug discovery optimization problems.
+        3. Design of multi-task, multi-modal, and generative neural network learning approaches to tackle real-world drug discovery optimization problems.

       * Pursue leading research in applied machine learning that demonstrates the value of predictive methods to accelerate and optimize drug development.
-        * Derive and apply predictive approaches in collaboration with BMS colleagues in the Informatics and Predictive Sciences, and Chemistry departments.
+      * Derive and apply predictive approaches in collaboration with BMS colleagues in the Informatics and Predictive Sciences and Chemistry departments.
-        * Apply rigorous internal standards for applied machine learning practice, including evaluation of methods, approaches and solutions.
+      * Apply rigorous internal standards for applied machine learning practice, including evaluation of methods, approaches, and solutions.
-        * Present strategies, approaches, results and conclusions to BMS colleagues and external audiences.
+      * Present strategies, approaches, results, and conclusions to BMS colleagues and external audiences.
       * Contribute to enable strategic collaborations with academic and commercial collaborators to benefit therapeutic programs.
       * Apply uncertainty quantification to predict epistemic uncertainty.
       * Supervise Ph.D.
 Students in Summer Internships.

   - title: Postdoctoral Scholar
     company: Lawrence Berkeley National Laboratory